RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 ### Ready for  your first test?
 Time for some myth busting...
 ##Durandal's AMD modules are hard to grok

+Hmh, not really.
 From a Durandal perspective an AMD module should either return a singleton or a constructor function.
-Here are simple examples:
+Here are two simple examples:

 **singleton.js**
 {% highlight javascript linenos %}